Lori Berenson: Activities in Peru and arrest

 Within hours after Berenson's arrest, the government launched an all-night siege of the MRTA safe house in an upscale neighborhood in Lima which Berenson had co-rented with an associate.
 At the end of the siege, three MRTA guerrillas and one police officer had died and 14 guerrillas were captured.
 The upper floors of the house were found to contain an "arsenal of weapons" and ammunition including 3,000 sticks of dynamite.
 Diagrams, notes, weapons, and police and military uniforms found at the safe house suggested that the group was planning to seize members of Congress and trade them for captured guerrillas.
 Police also seized a floor plan and a scale architectural model of the Congress building.
-After being taken to the house siege, in which Berenson claims she was used as a human shield by the Peruvian police, both women were taken to the DINCOTE (División Nacional Contra el Terrorismo, or National Counter Terrorist Division).
+After being taken to the house siege, in which Berenson claims she was used as a human shield by the Peruvian police, both women were taken to the DINCOTE (División Nacional Contra el Terrorismo, or National Counterterrorism Division).

 Berenson said that she was unaware of what was happening on the upper floors and had even moved out some months prior to her arrest.
 She denied knowing of the presence of either the weaponry or the guerrillas, and she also denied knowing that the documents she prepared would be used for terrorism.
 She later admitted that she had learned that her associates were MRTA members and she said: "It might not have been intentional, but the bottom line is: I did collaborate with them."
 In the same interview she maintained that she had not been aware that weapons were being amassed in the upper floors of her house which she had sublet to the MRTA members, and she also maintained that she was unaware that violent actions were being planned at the Congress, stating that "at that time in Fujimori's dictatorship, Congress was the only place that there was some sort of democratic process."

 On January 8, 1996, the DINCOTE hosted a news event in which they showed Berenson to the press.
 At the event, she shouted in Spanish, with her fists clenched to her sides, in a statement to the local reporters: